sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/narasiMhaThakkuraH/tArAbhaktisudhArNavaH_ekaviMshati_bhAgaH.md

 CHAPTER VII

- This Chapter speaks of Naimittika i.e., the rite or rites which owes or owe its or their origin to a [Nimitta](# "The word ‘Nimitta’ means efficient cause.
-But here it is taken to imply the motive or purpose which moves an efficient cause.")or special purpose and consequently mean rites of special occasions as distinguished from ordinarily fixed rites as daily rites, monthly rites etc. Mention is first made of a function called ‘Damanotsava’ which is mainly connected with the Adhivāsana-kṛtya or the duties to be done on the day previous to that on which the
+ This Chapter speaks of Naimittika i.e., the rite or rites which owes or owe its or their origin to a Nimitta[^3]or special purpose and consequently mean rites of special occasions as distinguished from ordinarily fixed rites as daily rites, monthly rites etc. Mention is first made of a function called ‘Damanotsava’ which is mainly connected with the Adhivāsana-kṛtya or the duties to be done on the day previous to that on which the

+[^3]: "The word ‘Nimitta’ means efficient cause.
+But here it is taken to imply the motive or purpose which moves an efficient cause."